A BusinessDay report shows that Nigeria’s tax income has decreased by 76% over 5 years; from ₦5 trillion in 2012 to ₦1.2 trillion by 2016.

 Paying taxes by yourself

-As mentioned earlier, not everybody can afford a professional’s fee Gbenga is the accountant for a Nigerian startup and in his own words, paying taxes can be a strenuous process that gets easier with time.
+As mentioned earlier, not everybody can afford a professional’s fee Gbenga is an accountant for a Lagos based startup and in his own words, paying taxes can be a strenuous process that gets easier with time.
 Here, he walks us briefly through the process;

 First of all, upon registering your company, a tax identification number is assigned to you.
 This unique code is instrumental to the tax paying process.
 For federal taxes, which are paid to the Federal Inland Revenue Service(FIRS), log on to the Remita website, fill your details and the kind of tax you want to pay.
 After a code is generated, head on to a bank near you to complete the process or pay with your card details on the Remita website.
 Paying taxes to the state where your business resides is easier.
 Walk into any bank with your Tax Identification Number(TIN), there is a special reserved payment teller for taxes.
 After payment, you take the documents to the necessary authority.

-As an entrepreneur, you and your employees have a right to some government facilities to assuage living costs and truly run lean.
+As an entrepreneur and a Nigerian citizen, you and your employees have a right to some government facilities to assuage living costs and truly run lean.
 In states that are serious about taxing, these amenities cannot be accessed without a tax card.

 There are resources on the web for getting a general grasp on taxation.
 The PwC Data Card is a summarized PDF document that briefly states tax laws in Nigeria and penalties for defaulting.